 7-minute walk from the Campo de’Fiori.

-This set of ruins is home to two points of interest that are wildly different from each other: the place that Julius Caesar was assassinated, and a cat sanctuary.
+This set of ruins is home to two points of interest that are wildly different from each other: the place where Julius Caesar was assasinated, and a cat sanctuary.

-The ruins are open-air, laid out in the center of the square, and are made up of the remains of several temples as well as part of Pompey’s Curia–the Roman Senate–where Julius Caesar was stabbed to death just under 2,000 years ago.
+The ruins are open-air, laid out in the center of the square, and are made up of the remains of several temples as well as part of Pompey’s Curia–the Roman Senate–where Julius Caesar perished just under 2,000 years ago.

 As if that wasn’t enough of a reason to stop by during your 4 days in Rome, the archaeological site doubles as a cat sanctuary!

-There’s an organization onsite that works to feed and care for them, and I can only imagine that they have a delightful life living in what is essentially the world’s most elaborate set of cat trees (I’m sure it will come as no surprise to cat lovers that we saw more than one cat perched on top of the remains of surprisingly tall columns).
+There’s an organization onsite that works to feed and care for them, and I can only imagine that they have a delightful life living in what is essentially the world’s most elaborate set of cat trees!

 Explore the Jewish Ghetto.

-About a 25-minute walk through the neighborhood, depending on directly you travel.
+About a 25-minute walk through the neighborhood, depending on how directly you travel.

-Rome’s Jewish neighborhood is an incredibly peaceful place to get lost down the back streets: nestled against the Tiber, on some of the smaller streets of the Jewish quarter it’s quiet enough to almost forget that you’re within walking distance of the crowded madness of the Colosseum.
+Nestled against the Tiber, some of the smaller streets of the Jewish Quarter are quiet enough to almost forget that you’re within walking distance of the crowded madness of the Colosseum.

-While you’re here, be sure to visit the Great Synagogue, to check out the Teatro Marcello (it looks a bit like a smaller Colosseum!), to visit the charming Piazza Mattei with its adorable Turtle Fountain, and to channel your inner Audrey Hepburn with a visit to the Mouth of Truth.
+While you’re here, be sure to marvel at the exterior of the Great Synagogue, check out the Teatro Marcello (it looks a bit like a smaller Colosseum!), stop by the lovely Porticus of Octavia, and visit the charming Piazza Mattei with its adorable Turtle Fountain.

 And, of course, be sure to sample the fried artichokes that are synonymous with food in the Jewish Ghetto of Rome–even if you’re not a big vegetable fan, these are worth trying!

-Day 2: Centro Storico & Classic Rome Sights
+Day 2 in Rome: Centro Storico + Classic Rome Attractions

 Start at the Piazza del Popolo.